 Which Is Right for You?

 If you’re facing persistent joint or tendon pain, both PRP and cortisone have their place in orthopaedic care.
 Cortisone may be suitable for rapid relief of inflammation, particularly in acute flare-ups.
-PRP therapy, by contrast, may be a more appropriate option for long-standing injuries or degenerative conditions where healing is the goal.
+PRP therapy, by contrast, may suit long-standing injuries or degenerative conditions better.
+In these cases, healing rather than quick relief is the goal.

-Many patients consider PRP when they want to avoid the long-term risks of repeated cortisone use or are exploring natural, biologic treatment options.
+Many patients consider PRP when they want to avoid the long-term risks of repeated cortisone use.
+Others choose it while exploring natural, biologic treatment options.
 PRP is especially relevant in active individuals or athletes who are looking for tissue support and durability in recovery.